DigitalCommons/covid-mutual-aid-project/README.md

-# mutual-aid-project
+# covid-mutual-aid-project

-A repo for the website and other files relating to the mutual-aid group map project.
+A repo for the website and other files relating to the Covid 19 Mutual-Aid group map project.